goootlib/MonsterMQ/README.md

     }
 }
 ```
 And then call **composer update** command to install declared dependecies.
-Keep in mind - **composer update** will also update all your other dependecies to the latest versions.
+Bear in mind - **composer update** will also update all your other dependecies to the latest versions.
 After installation include composer autoloader in your script files to gain access to the library classes
 ```
 require_once __DIR__.'/vendor/autoload.php';